adityakaduskar/Text-Similarity/README.md

 # Text-Similarity
 An app that compares the similarity between two input texts.
+I have used the Jaccard similarity coefficient to implement the similarity metric.

 ## To run the standalone script :
 ```